tailcallhq/tailcall/tests/execution/graphql-conformance-http-011.md

 skip: true
 ---

 # Test scalars and remote directives.

-Skipped because Tailcall does not parse the scalar type correctly into a string.
+TODO: Skipped because Tailcall does not parse the scalar type correctly into a string.

 ```graphql @config
 schema